MosesChuka/MosesChuka.github.io/index.md

 <section class="about">
 <p>I am a PhD student with interest in Computer Vision and Perception for Autonomous Systems at Zhejiang University, School of Electrical Engineering, Hangzhou, Zhejiang, China.
 Currently, I am looking into improving the environmental perception of robots.</p>
-<p>Prior to ZJU, I earned a Master's degree in Electrical Engineering with focus on Robotics and AI from Shenyang University of Technology, and a Bachelor's degree in Electronic Information Engineering from Xiangtan University.</p>
+<p>Before to ZJU, I earned a Master's degree in Electrical Engineering at Shenyang University of Technology, where I worked on applying perceptual deep learning models to Visual-SLAM frameoworks.
+My Bachelor's degree was in Electronic Information Engineering from Xiangtan University.
+I mostly built automated system Using C and embeded system STM32s and 51s</p>
 <p>Beyond work, I enjoy having interesting conversation with people, walking and reading.</p>

 <p><strong>Email:</strong> chukwukaokonkwo8@gmail.com | chukwukaokonkwo@zju.edu.cn</p>